Fong20/TryHackMe/Cyber Security 101/CyberChef: The Basics.md

 3. **Choose Operations** – Identify relevant operations based on the data.
 4. **Check Output** – Verify if the result matches expectations.

-## Practical Exercise Instructions
-1. Download the task files.
-2. Use **Extractors** for the first two questions.
-3. Experiment with CyberChef's input, recipe, and output areas.